RadiologyInfo - The radiology information resource for patients

 What are some common uses of the procedure?

-• a suspicious solid mass
+• a suspicious mass

 • a distortion in the structure of the breast tissue